maxomedia/mxm-accordion/README.md

   // Start the accordion script with the options var options = {

-    // How are you gonne name the different states?
+    // How are you gonna name the different states?
     // These values will be written to the data-accordion-state attribute
     states: {
       open: 'open',